As the title would indicate, this whole post is about sex and sexual behaviors. Reader discretion is advised.

 Sex outside of marriage for reproduction, including pre-marital sex (fornication), adultery, and incest

-Non-reproductive sex (sodomy), including sex with contraception or “pulling out,” manual, oral, and anal sex, masturbation, homosexual sex, pedophilia, bestiality, and necrophilia
+Non-reproductive sex (sodomy), including sex with contraception or “pulling out,” manual, oral, and anal sex, masturbation, homosexual sex, pedophilia, bestiality, necrophilia, and sex with a postmenopausal woman

 Notice that rape doesn’t factor in as an ethical consideration because yay, patriarchy.
 As disturbing as a system is that thinks incestuous rape is an improvement over masturbation, it does have an internally consistent paradigm of babies = good and sex = bad.